LoreGuarnizo/movie-test/README.md

 ### Overview

 This is a react application with sass as a preprocessor.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+New Hooks features included in React 16.8 are used here.

 ### Project Structure